Summer Research Fellowships

 - You will not be taking summer courses

-If you are awarded this fellowship, we ask that you present the products of your summer work to The Graduate School, and your faculty mentor must be willing to provide a written evaluation of your work to The Graduate School at the conclusion of your fellowship.
+If you are awarded this fellowship, you may be asked to present the products of your summer work to The Graduate School, and your faculty mentor must be willing to provide a written evaluation of your work to The Graduate School at the conclusion of your fellowship.

 Students who have previously received a Summer Research Fellowship are not eligible to apply again.